satvikareddyakati/rcp-detectors/README.md

-# rcp-detectors
+# Rcp Detectors

-# Intelligent ILI Data Alignment & Corrosion Growth Analysis

-This project presents an automated system for aligning In-Line Inspection (ILI) datasets collected at different times and analyzing corrosion growth in oil & gas pipelines.
+our project presents an automated system for aligning In-Line Inspection (ILI) datasets collected at different times and analyzing corrosion growth in oil & gas pipelines.

 The solution replaces a traditionally manual, time-consuming engineering process with a scalable, explainable, and auditable workflow.